judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-08-27-wadi-rum-jordan-destination-guide.markdown

 And here is something new I learned: when you see camels freely walking in a straight line, it means they intend to walk a really long distance! **I wonder if that has to do with aerodynamics?**

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-camels.jpg alt="Camels laying on the red sand of Wadi Rum in Jordan" description="Camels of the Wadi Rum Desert in Jordan" %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-camels.jpg alt="Camels laying on the red sand of Wadi Rum in Jordan" description="Camels of the Wadi Rum Desert in Jordan" %}

 ## Desert Camel Safari